increase conversions on your website

 Reduce Heavy Animations

-Simplifying or removing non-essential animations speeds up the site and ensures visitors can navigate smoothly.
-Subtle, lightweight effects can still enhance engagement without interfering with conversions.
-The focus should always be on making the user’s journey as seamless as possible.
+Simplifying or removing non-essential animations speeds up the site and lets visitors navigate smoothly.
+Subtle, lightweight effects can still add polish without interfering with conversions.
+The priority should always be a fast, predictable journey.

 18